digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

         * Staging data may come into existence, disappear or be changed any time.

     * Repeated migrations
-        * Migrations may add, remove or change the documents in staging at any time.
+        * Migrations may add, remove or change imported documents in staging at any time.

 * UAT
     * Purpose